In-person study-weeks for the next cohort*:

-The intake of participants is limited to 30 candidates, who will be required to hold a bachelor’s degree or its equivalent, and must have at least two years of work experience in an environment relevant to the interests of the Olympic family, including representatives from the IOC, IFs, NOC, media agencies, elite schools of sport, bidding cities and the TOP-Progamme.
-It is also necessary to prove sufficient English language skills.
+The intake of participants is limited to ca. 30 candidates, who will be required to hold a bachelor’s degree or its equivalent, and must have at least two years of work experience in an environment relevant to the interests of the Olympic family, including representatives from the IOC, IFs, NOC, media agencies, elite schools of sport, bidding cities and the TOP-Progamme.
+We highly encourage the applications of professional athletes, as well.
+It is also necessary to prove sufficient English language (B2+) skills.

 The following three admission rules have been developed for the programme: